vmarc/lassi/README.md

 You can replace the "user.dir" property with another location on your drive.
 <br>
 <br>
-After this, run following command in the server folder:
+Make sure Maven is installed on your computer.
+After this, run following command in the **server** folder:
 ```
 mvn spring-boot:run
 ```

-This will create the scenes and settings directories in the server directory that you ran previous command, unless you have changed the parentDir variable.
+This will create the scenes and settings directories in the server directory because of the previous command, unless you have replaced *user.dir* in the *parentDir* variable.